 Also known as “Like-Kind Exchange”, a 1031 Exchange is the exchange of one real estate property for another without payment of capital gains taxes.
 The term “1031 Exchange” is derived from Section 1031 of the U.S. tax code.

-Before starting the process in Spokane, WA, it’s important that you understand the variety of moving parts involved in a 1031 Exchange.
+Before starting the process in Spokane Washington, it’s important that investors understand the variety of moving parts involved in a 1031 Exchange.
 Here are some of the rules that investors are required to follow as per Section 1031 of the Internal Revenue Code (IRC).

 - An exchange be made with a like-kind property.